getsentry/relay/README.md

   will perform full event normalization, filtering, and rate limiting.

 - **`ssl`**: Enables SSL support in the Server.

+- **`crash-handler`**: Allows native crash reporting for segfaults and out-of-memory situations when internal error reporting to Sentry is enabled.
+  This requires `curl` development headers and libraries on the build system.

 To enable a feature, pass it to the cargo invocation.
 For example, to run tests across all workspace crates with the `processing` feature enabled, run: